adrianmrit/yamis/README.md

   -t, --list-tasks        Lists tasks
-  -i, --task-info <TASK>  Displays information about the given task -f, --file <FILE>       Search for tasks in the given file
+  -i, --task-info <TASK>  Displays information about the given task -f, --file <FILE>       Search for tasks in the given file -g, --global            Search for tasks in ~/yamis/yamis.global.{yml,yaml}
       --update            Checks for updates and updates the binary if necessary -h, --help              Print help information
   -V, --version           Print version information
 ```

-You can either call a task directly by passing the name of the task and its arguments, i.e. `yamis say_hi --name John`,
-or you can specify the configuration file to use with the -f option, i.e. `yamis -f project.yamis.yaml say_hi --name John`.
-Note that the -f option is set before the task name, otherwise it would be interpreted as an argument for the task.

-The next sections talks about how task files are auto-discovered.

 <a name="task-files"></a>
 ### Task files
-The task files must be either a TOML or YAML file with the appropriate extension, i.e. `project.yamis.toml`, or
-`project.yamis.yml`.
-Note that across this document examples are given in either version, but the conversion between
-them is straightforward.
+The tasks are defined using the YAML format.

 When invoking a task, starting in the working directory and continuing to the root directory, the program will
-look configuration files in a certain order until either a task is found, a `project.yamis` (either TOML or YAML)
+look configuration files in a certain order until either a task is found, a `yamis.root.{yml,yaml}` file is found,
-task file is found, or there are no more parent folders (reached root directory).
-The name of these files is
+or there are no more parent folders (reached root directory).
+The name of these files is case-sensitive in case-sensitive
-case-sensitive in case-sensitive systems, i.e. `PROJECT.yamis.toml` will not work in linux.
+systems, i.e. `yamis.root.yml` will not work in linux.

-The configuration files (in order of precedence, with extension omitted) are named as following:
+The priority order is as follows:
-- `local.yamis`: Should hold private tasks and should not be committed to the repository.
+- `yamis.private.yml`: Should hold private tasks and should not be committed to the repository.
+- `yamis.private.yaml`: Same as above but for yaml format.
-- `yamis`: Should be used in sub-folders of a project for tasks specific to that folder and sub-folders.
+- `yamis.yml`: Should be used in sub-folders of a project for tasks specific to that folder and sub-folders.
+- `yamis.yaml`: Same as above but for yaml format.
-- `project.yamis`: Should hold tasks for the entire project.
+- `yamis.root.yml`: Should hold tasks for the entire project.

-If the task is still not found, it will look at `~/.yamis/user.yamis.toml` or `~/.yamis/user.yamis.yaml` or
+- `yamis.root.yaml`: Same as above but for yaml format.

+An especial task file can be defined at `~/yamis/yamis.global.yml` or `~/yamis/yamis.global.yaml` for global tasks.
+To run a global task, you need to pass the `--global` or `-g` flag, i.e. `yamis -g say_hi`.
+This is useful for
-`~/.yamis/user.yamis.yml` for user-wide tasks.
-This is useful for everyday tasks not related to a specific project.
+personal tasks that are not related to a specific project.

+Tasks can also be defined in a different file by passing the `--file` or `-f` flag, i.e. `yamis -f my_tasks.yml say_hi`.

+While you can add any of the two formats, i.e. `yamis.root.yml` and `yamis.root.yaml`, it is recommended to use
+only one format for consistency and to avoid confusion.

 <a name="script"></a>